numpy/numpy.org/NA-overview.rst

 income is NA, i.e. a specific number whose value we are unable to compute.

-This motivates the following semantics, which are how R implements NA:
+This motivates the following rules, which are how R implements NA:

 Assignment:
   NA values are understood to represent specific